 $2 million for Mental Health:

-The mayor is improving access to mental health, which has become a bigger issue for families after the pandemic.
+The mayor is improving access to mental health, which has become a bigger issue for Boiseans after the pandemic.
 This project supports mental health providers and programs that target underserved and uninsured people, and it also grows group therapy opportunities.
-Local providers can apply to take part this summer/fall.
+Non-profits and local providers are invited to apply.